hyrex-labs/hyrex-python/README.md

     print(context.name)
 ```

 - Send your task to the Hyrex queue.
-A worker will pick it up from here.
+A worker will pick it up from there.

 ```
 say_name.send(NameContext(name="Bob"))